Ms. Serdia Holcombe

-Welcome to the year of The Wildebeest!
+Welcome to the Year of the Honey Bee!

-Hello, I am Ms. Siji Binoy and I am very excited to be a part of the AISM community during this wonderful school year: “The Year of the Wildebeest”!
-The transition to a new academic year is always full of excitement, exploration, and challenges.
+Hello, I am Ms. Siji Binoy and I am very excited to be a part of the AISM community again, during this wonderful school year: “The Year of the Honey Bee!”

 Mr. Andrae Parchment